Amgi1/ECL/README.md

 # ECL
-This repository contains several of the projects I worked on during my studies at Centrale Lyon.
+This repository contains several of the projects I worked on during my studies at Ecole Centrale de Lyon.
 Each folder contains the projects relative to a specific course.